Obrubce: Etymology

 Obrubce is a diminutive form of Obruby, which is a village next to Obrubce.
 The name Obruby was derived from the old Czech word obrub, which can be translated as 'border', 'edge' or 'wall'.

 Geography

 Obrubce is located about 11 km east of Mladá Boleslav and 54 km northeast of Prague.
 It lies in the Jičín Uplands.
 The highest point is at 251 m above sea level.
 The stream Přepeřský potok flows through the municipality.
 The western part of the municipal territory is rich in small fishponds.

 History

 The first written mention of Obrubce is from 1335.
 Until 1519, the village was owned by various local noble families.
 In 1519, Obrubce was bought by the Krajíř of Krajek family and joined to the Mladá Boleslav estate.

 Transport

-The I/16 road (the section from Mladá Boleslav to Jičín) passes through the municipality.
+The I/16 road (the section from Mladá Boleslav to Jičín) runs through the municipality.

 The railway that runs through the municipality is unused.